jronallo/jronallo.github.com/source/_posts/2013-01-13-common-crawl-url-index.markdown

 The institutional repository (Dspace instances) is also well represented at the top of this list.
 The [Technical Reports Repository](http://repository.lib.ncsu.edu/dr) accounts for 159 of those URLs, and the [NCSU Institutional Repository](http://repository.lib.ncsu.edu/ir/) accounts for just 3.
 The [digital collections](http://repository.lib.ncsu.edu/collections/) in the repository, mainly special collections, accounts for 626 URLs.
 719 of these repository URLs are directly to the PDFs.

-NCSU Libraries has been providing [Geospatial Data Services](http://www.lib.ncsu.edu/gis/) and paying attention to SEO for those pages, so it isn't completely surprising that this directory of files has gotten indexed: <http://geodata.lib.ncsu.edu>
+NCSU Libraries has been providing [Geospatial Data Services](http://www.lib.ncsu.edu/gis/) and paying attention to SEO for those pages for a long time, so it isn't completely surprising that this directory of files has gotten indexed: <http://geodata.lib.ncsu.edu>.
+(Note that this server may not be accessible from off-campus.)
+Many of the URLs under www.lib.ncsu.edu are also GIS pages, so GIS data services and collections pages are even better represented--and human-friendly--than at first appears.

 Other digital collections projects like [Historical State](http://historicalstate.lib.ncsu.edu/), [Inside Wood](http://insidewood.lib.ncsu.edu/), [North Carolina Architects & Builders](http://ncarchitects.lib.ncsu.edu/), and [NCSU Libraries' Rare and Unique Materials](http://d.lib.ncsu.edu/collections) are represented, but nowhere near exhaustively.

 For <http://d.lib.ncsu.edu> these are the URLs listed:

-- <http://d.lib.ncsu.edu/> <br> This is the root page of a subdomain that includes a growing number of digital collections.
-It was just updated to not just be a page with a single unstyled link.
+- <http://d.lib.ncsu.edu/> <br> This is the root page of a subdomain that includes a growing number of digital collections sites.
+It was just updated to be more than a single unstyled link.
 - <http://d.lib.ncsu.edu/collections/> <br> The home page for NCSU Libraries' Digital Collections: Rare and Unique Materials which includes over 63,700 resources.
 - <http://d.lib.ncsu.edu/collections/catalog/0228376> <br> This is an image of Mary Travers singing live on stage.
 Looking in Google Analytics for this page as a landing page for referrals, google is the top referrer.
 Since Google is not likely to have been crawled to discover this URL, it is more likely that the next referrer is responsible for this getting in the index.
 This [post on the Peter, Paul & Mary Love Tumblr](http://weloveppm.tumblr.com/post/15597561903) was reblogged and liked a number of times.
 - <http://d.lib.ncsu.edu/collections/catalog/bh2127pnc001> <br>  This is an image of the [Webb-Barron-Wells House](http://d.lib.ncsu.edu/collections/catalog?utf8=%E2%9C%93&q=Webb-Barron-Wells+House&search_field=all_fields&commit=search) in [Wilson County, North Carolina](http://d.lib.ncsu.edu/collections/catalog?f%5Blocation_facet%5D%5B%5D=Wilson+County+%28N.C.%29&search_field=all_fields&utf8=%E2%9C%93).
 It has seen better days, and is not the best representation of many of the [beautiful architectural photographs and drawings](http://d.lib.ncsu.edu/collections/catalog?commit=search&f%5Btopic_facet%5D%5B%5D=Architecture&search_field=all_fields&utf8=%E2%9C%93) in the collection.
 This page is linked to from the [Webb Surname DNA Project Album](http://www.webbdnaproject.org/album.php).
 - <http://d.lib.ncsu.edu/collections/catalog/unccmc00145-002-ff0003-002-004_0002> <br> This is a "First floor plumbing plan" from the [Louis H. Asbury Papers, 1906-1975](http://d.lib.ncsu.edu/collections/catalog?f%5Bclassification_facet%5D%5B%5D=Louis+H.+Asbury+Papers%2C+1906-1975) with many fine drawings.
-I can't seem to track down a referrer from Google Analytics that might have led to this link.
+I can't seem to track down a referrer from Google Analytics that might have led to this link finding its way into the Common Crawl.

 So it appears that the Common Crawl probably hasn't (at least in this half of the index!), decided to crawl this site to any extent.
 Once the rest of the index comes out, I'll have to take a look, and consider how to improve that number.
+The key though is obviously getting more links into the site.

 Further down in the list there are a bunch of funny looking URLs.
 I think these are all proxy URLs for user authentication to restricted resources.